“the present form of this world is passing away.”

 Do we really grasp the meaning of these things?
 Sometimes I wonder.
 I wonder about myself as I look back at the things that have captured my attention at times, the anxiety and worries I have had about temporal things, and all the time I have wasted doing trivial things.

-By faith, Abraham when he was called by God uprooted his life and traveled to a land that God promised.
-If we pay attention to the story, we come to realize that Abraham never really put down his roots again after he was called by God to go.
-This is true even though he was called to a land that God promised.
+By faith, Abraham uprooted his life and traveled to a land that God promised when he was called by God.
+If we pay attention to the story, we come to realize that Abraham never really put down his roots again after he was called by God “to go”.
+This is true even though he arrived to the to which he was called and promised by God.
 Why is that?